-Prostate Cancer Awareness Month: Get screened and know the signs
+Prostate Cancer Awareness Month: When you should get screened

 INDIANAPOLIS (WISH) — Prostate cancer is the second leading cause of cancer death for U.S. men.
 September is Prostate Cancer Awareness Month and the perfect time to look at signs of the disease and ways to screen for it.